wemake-services/meta/_rsdp/employees.md

 We have adopted a not very common but still effective in its way compensation practice based on tasks [closed](/meta/rsdp/closing-issues) by a person.
 When hiring, we agree on your hourly rate, and, when assigning a task to you, we set a price for it based on delivery time estimation and your fixed rate.

-So each task has an expressly declared price and every three days your [successfully completed](/meta/rsdp/definition-of-done) tasks are collected and paid for in bulk.
+So each task has an expressly declared price and every seven days your [successfully completed](/meta/rsdp/definition-of-done) tasks are collected and paid for in bulk.
+We work on automating this process at the moment.
+After we finish it it will be possible to get the money almost instantly.

 Basically, you have no limitation on how much you can earn, although it works both ways: if you show low performance, you get paid less than you could have been.

+### Payment formula

 Please, also take a note that you will receive only half of the money paid by the client.
 So, if your rate to the client is, for example,
-$100 - then you will receive $50.
+$100 - then you will receive $50 for completing the task.

+The other half (100%) is split between:

+- 20% is paid to issue's author (only paid to [developers and architects](/meta/rsdp/roles-and-responsibilities))
+- 20% is paid for each review (we can have one or two reviews)
+- 30% is collected as a fee for transactions / taxes / infrastructure
+- from 30% to 10% is our profit

 See how our [billing](/meta/rsdp/billing) works.